Sudoku91Sudoku91

 What is mini sudoku?

-Mini Sudoku is a smaller version of the classic Sudoku puzzle, played on a 6×6 grid using digits 1-6.
-It has six 2×3 rectangular boxes instead of the nine 3×3 boxes in standard Sudoku.
-The rules are identical - each row, column, and box must contain every digit exactly once.
+It's Sudoku on a 6×6 grid using digits 1–6.
+Six 2×3 rectangular boxes replace the nine 3×3 boxes you'd find in standard Sudoku.
+Same rules otherwise: every row, column, and box gets each digit exactly once.

 How many boxes are in a 6×6 sudoku?

-A 6×6 Sudoku grid contains 6 boxes, arranged in 3 bands of 2.
-Each box is a 2×3 rectangle (2 rows tall, 3 columns wide).
-This is different from standard 9×9 Sudoku, which has 9 square 3×3 boxes.
+Six.
+They're arranged in 3 bands of 2, and each box is a 2×3 rectangle - 2 rows tall, 3 columns wide.
+Standard 9×9 Sudoku has 9 square boxes instead.

 Is 6×6 sudoku good for kids?